Board of Commissioners

 Irma Hollamby has over 18 years of public service experience including service to Country (USAF).
 Ms. Hollamby’s career in business analysis, strategy development, and performance management builds on 13 years of government experience with Maricopa County.
 During that time she held key roles in the development, implementation and ongoing evaluation of a new forward-facing strategy to reorganize the Maricopa County Public Works agency departments, and managed the consolidation of professional support functions (HR, Finance, Procurement, Customer Service, Facilities, IT) into a centralized Public Works program.
 This resulted in the ability to repurpose more than $2M back to Public Works departments’ operations.
 Frequently relied upon by Senior County officials to provide interim leadership during periods of significant organizational transition, she earned the reputation of being a results oriented leader with the skills and passion in developing, nurturing, and motivating high performance teams.

-Mario L Aniles serves as the Finance Director for the Housing Authority of Maricopa County where he leads the Finance Department and is responsible for developing and executing the financial strategy of the organization in support of achieving its mission.
+Mario L Aniles serves as the Director of Finance and Portfolio Management for the Housing Authority of Maricopa County where he leads the Asset Management and Finance Departments and is responsible for helping develop and execute portfolio and financial strategy of the organization in support of achieving its mission.
 He began his financial career at Amerco/U-haul International and later joined Chicanos Por La Causa Inc (CPLC), a Community Development Corporation, where he led the Program Finance department in the areas of Housing, Economic Development, Education, and Social Service.
-His passion for economic and community development has also led him to be an active member on several boards including Local First of Arizona and Phoenix Center for the Arts.
+His passion for economic and community development has also led him to be an active member on several boards including Local First of Arizona, Phoenix Center for the Arts, and Big Brothers Big Sisters of Arizona.
 Mario has extensive experience managing federal, state, and local funds and is also a selected Reviewer for the Small Business Administration (SBA) and the Department of Health and Human Services (DHHS).
-Mario obtained his Bachelor’s Degree in Accountancy from Arizona State University’s W.P.
+Mario is a Certified Public Accountant, obtained his Bachelor’s Degree in Accountancy from Arizona State University’s W.P.
 Carey School of Business and Master’s in Business Administration from Grand Canyon University and is also a Certified Balance Scorecard Professional through George Washington University.

 Vivian Diaz, Resident Opportunity Self-Sufficiency Service Coordinator

-Vivian Diaz is in her 9th year at HAMC coordinating the delivery of resident support services to housing assistance recipients through partnerships with various organizations throughout Maricopa County.
-Ms. Diaz’s background encompasses 32 years of working with public and private organizations in Arizona including management of Federal, State, and County grants serving low-income families.
-Vivian has extensive experience in coordinating community education and engagement programs including a Neighbor Works Housing Choice Voucher Homeownership Program Certification and studies in Community Research through University of Michigan Social Research Institute.
-Ms. Diaz is a bilingual Spanish speaker and has a passion for the value of community, networking, and partnerships in program development.
+Vivian Diaz is in her 13th year at HAMC.
+Her work focuses on coordinating the delivery of resident support services for HAMC Housing Programs.
+Ms. Diaz’s background includes 36 years of working with public and private organizations in Arizona including management of Federal, State, and County grants serving low-income families.
+Vivian has extensive experience in coordinating Human Services partnerships including community education and resident engagement programs.
+Ms. Diaz work experience and training includes management of HAMC’s multiyear HUD ROSS Service Coordinator program, Neighbor Works Housing Choice Voucher Homeownership Program and Resident Engagement Training, and working with national and regional Community Research Initiatives through University of Michigan Social Research Institute.
+Ms. Diaz is a bilingual Spanish speaker and has a passion for promoting high standards in developing resident services/community engagement programs and cooperative service partnerships that support low income families and seniors in our community.